PNg-HA/AWS_Workshop_Store-retrieve-and-manage-sensitive-credentials-in-AWS-Secrets-Manager/content/5/5.2/_index.md

 3. Navigate to the secret “DemoWorkshopSecret” again in [Secrets Manager Service console](https://console.aws.amazon.com/secretsmanager).

+Different policy appear:
+.p3
+The above policy look likes the policy trong lambda UpdateSecretPolicyLambdaFunction after format:
+.p4
-*Why do you see the Resource Policy again?
-Attempt to delete the Resource Policy again, what happens?*
+*Q: Attempt to delete the Resource Policy again, what happens?*\
+A: This resource policy cannot be deleted (updated), because the lambda UpdateSecretPolicyLambdaFunction is triggered, and this user session is assigned the role DenyUpdateSecretPolicy

+Review the event DeleteResourcePolicy in Cloudtrail:
+.p5
+.p6